-Victims of sex discrimination should also be aware that, under the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act ("Clery Act"), Law school administrators must issue timely warnings to students and employees for certain types of incidents reported to them that pose a substantial threat of bodily harm or danger to members of the law school community.
-The law school will make every effort to ensure that a victim's name and other identifying information is not disclosed, while still providing enough information for community members to make safety decisions in light of the danger.
+The School also must issue timely warnings to Students and Employees for certain types of incidents reported to them that pose a substantial threat of bodily harm or danger to members of the School community.
+The School will make every effort to ensure that a Victim's name and other identifying information is not disclosed, while still providing enough information for community members to make safety decisions in light of the danger.